bgm352/geo/README.md

 # Healthcare Search Terms Dashboard

-A React-based dashboard that visualizes the top healthcare search terms by geographical region.
+A Python-based dashboard that visualizes the top healthcare search terms by geographical region.
 This interactive dashboard provides insights into healthcare trends across different parts of the world.

 ## Features